rubrikinc/rubrik-sdk-for-go/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a bug encountered while using the Rubrik Go SDK.
+about: Report a bug encountered while using the Rubrik SDK for Go.
-title: ''
-labels: kind-bug
-assignees: ''

----

----
-name: Bug Report
-about: Report a bug encountered while using ''
 title: ''
 labels: kind-bug
 assignees: ''

 ---

 <!-- Please use this template while reporting a bug and provide as much info as possible.
 Not doing so may result in your bug not being addressed in a timely manner.
 Thanks!-->